qaware/qaware-blog-source/content/posts/cloud-migration-tooling.md

 3. Review the generated report to identify any migration blockers and actionable insights:

-The report is typically generated in HTML format and can be found in the specified output directory (`../out` in this example).
+Kantra generates the report in HTML format inside the specified output directory (`../out` in this example).

 {{< figure figcaption="Example report generated from the analysis." >}}
 {{< img src="/images/cloud-migration-tooling/initial-konveyor-analysis.png" alt="Image of the generated report from the Kantra analysis" >}}
 {{< /figure >}}

-The report can be used to assess the cloud readiness of your application, identify potential migration blockers, and provide actionable insights for refactoring or modernization efforts.
+With the report you can assess the cloud readiness of your application, identify potential migration blockers, and provide actionable insights for refactoring or modernisation efforts.

 ## Migration Strategies – Three Paths To The Cloud